 While the wedges are drying, make your chili lime sauce.
 Mix together your oil, lime juice, chili powder, pepper, garlic powder, and pinch of cayenne powder.
 Notice that I didn’t say salt.
 You will want to salt your fries after they are done cooking.
 Salt draws water and we want these to stay as crispy as possible!

 Toss your fries with arrowroot starch, tapioca starch, or cornstarch.
 Another step taken to getting crispy fries.

 Pour chili lime mixture into bag and shake, shake, shake until completely coated.

 Lay your fries out a parchment lined baking sheet and then bake!
 Flipping once, about halfway through, to cook evenly.

-We paired these crispy fries with pan roasted salmon, steamed broccoli, and a nice glass of wine.
+We paired these crispy fries with my Cajun Parmesan Salmon, steamed broccoli, and a nice glass of wine.

 - 2 large sweet potatoes, washed and cut into wedges (can cut into smaller wedges for crispier)